 Here we review existing strategies, processes and performance.

 - Our skill sets include creating global air and ocean freight RFQs.
 We will design and write the RFQ, create a global logistics dataset and select prospective bidders.

 - We will then evaluate the RFQ responses and project manage the selection process.

-These are just some of the ways we can help manufacturers gain a competitive edge.
+These are just some of the ways we can help manufacturers achieve a world-class service and in the process gain a major competitive edge.
 If you would like to read more about our consultants please click here.